 Applicants who hold a B.A. and/or are early in their career may supplement professional training with rigorous and mentored coursework, analytical research, and intentional international experiences.

 Currently-enrolled University of Virginia undergraduates may be admitted to a B.A./M.A. program during their 4th year of study.
+Interested undergraduates should apply during the spring semester of their 3rd year.

 Questions?
 Contact Professor Manuela Achilles, Director of European Studies, at ma6cq@virginia.edu